 26. Child Soldier: When Boys and Girls Are Used in War by Michel Chikwanine, Jessica Dee Humphreys and Claudia Davila

-A five year old Congolese boy is snatched off a football pitch and pressganged into serving for a bloodthirsty rebel militia.
-Against all odds, he manages to escape and finds his way back to his family - but not without consequences.
+A five-year-old Congolese boy is snatched off a football pitch and pressganged into serving for a bloodthirsty rebel militia.
+Against all the odds, he manages to escape and finds his way back to his family - but not without consequences.

 27. The Age of Selfishness: Ayn Rand, Morality, and the Financial Crisis by Darryl Cunningham